yuky2020/My-Hugo-After-Dark-blog/content/statistics-posts/week_6/6RA/index.md

 * 6 END DO

 Several special cases may arise such as x[j] smaller or larger than any of the sample from the previous block.
 A lot of the code is devoted to handling such special cases.
-However, for the sake of clarity, these special cases are not shown in the outline above.
-Interested readers must consult the documentation of the C code (c.f., Appendix B) to understand how these special cases are handled

 ![Median algo](images/10.png)